csecareanu/linux/file_system/symbolic_link.md

 __Functions of `ln` command__
-* create symbolik links for files and folders (_we will use only symbolic links for files, they are most unsed_)
+* create symbolik links for files and folders (_we will use only symbolic links for files, they are mostly used_)
-* create hard links for files and folders (_we will not use hard links, not used frequently_)
+* create hard links for files and folders (_we will not use hard links, usally not used_)

 We will use for the moment only symblic links (using the __-s__ option).\